frmichel/taxref-ld/src/README.md

 RDF files generated at the previous step are imported into a Virtuoso OS instance as separate named graphs.
 The scripts involved are provided in directory [virtuoso](virtuoso).

+### Generate the taxon and name ranks using Darwin Core properties

+Once the graph is loaded, run script `add_dwc_ranks.py`: this will generate files `dwc_*.ttl`.

+Then go back to directory [virtuoso](virtuoso) and run the command that imports these files.

 ### References